 South Africa’s wine history dates back to 1659 with the first bottle of wine produced by its founder Jan van Riebeeck.
-The internationally acclaimed wines are mainly produced around Cape Town, with significant wine-producing farms in Stellenbosch, Paarl, Franschhoek, Constantia and Worcester.
+The internationally acclaimed wines are mainly produced around Cape Town, with significant wine-producing farms in Stellenbosch, Paarl, Franschhoek, Constantia, and Worcester.
 Although South Africa ranks seventh among the most prominent wine-producing countries in the world, it produces some of the best internationally acclaimed wines in the world.
-This is proved with many international accolades that various wines consistently collects.
+This is proved with many international accolades that various wines consistently collect.
 More recently British wine connoisseur Tim Atkin scored one of the South African wines with 100 points.
 Take a scenic guided tour through the magnificent mountain landscapes and rolling vineyards to the heart of the Cape Winelands, Visit wine estates in Stellenbosch and the Franschhoek areas with a variety of paired wine tastings including cheese, or biltong or even cupcakes.

 The Franschhoek Wine Tram is the perfect way to explore and discover the true essence of the picturesque Franschhoek Valley.
-Discover the scenic vineyards, breath-taking scenery, warm hospitality, world-class cuisine and fine wines by purchasing a ticket in town on the hop-on-hop-off tour.
+Discover the scenic vineyards, breath-taking scenery, warm hospitality, world-class cuisine, and fine wines by purchasing a ticket in town on the hop-on-hop-off tour.

 The university town of Stellenbosch is surrounded by the vineyards of the Cape Winelands and the mountainous nature reserve of Jonkershoek and Simonsberg.
 The Cape Dutch architecture and the town’s oak-shaded streets filled with cafes, art galleries and boutiques, make this town a worthwhile visit.